 Editor’s note: Looking for the right employee retirement plan for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.

-As with any major life decision, some outside forces can get in the way of starting a business.
-For more than a decade, many Americans have been reticent to set up shop at their own expense, thanks to the recession in 2008 and volatility in the marketplace.
+As with any major life decision, outside forces can get in the way of starting a business.
+For more than a decade, many Americans have been reluctant to set up shop at their own expense, thanks to the recession in 2008 and subsequent volatility in the marketplace.

 According to researchers, the biggest hindrance to starting a small business is fear.
-For the second year in a row, Americans identified concerns about financial security (40%), financial commitment to the business (35%) and fear of failure (35%) as their major roadblocks.
+In the Inside Small Business Survey, respondents identified concerns about financial security (40%), financial commitment to the business (35%), and fear of failure (35%) as their major roadblocks.
 Participants also shared the top expenses they were most worried about, pointing to basic operating costs (54%) and supplies and equipment (50%).
 Nearly 25% of those polled said shipping expenses would worry them.

 While the economy and financial stability remain points of worry for some entrepreneurs – especially following the coronavirus pandemic and recent shutdowns – the adoption of new technology is not one of them.

 Nearly 64% of Americans said they believe artificial intelligence tech, like that found in autonomous machines or automated customer support, will be a boon to businesses in the future.
-Further bucking the conception that automation is viewed as a threat to workers, 69% of respondents said they believed automation was a good thing for small business.
+Further bucking the conception that workers view automation as a threat, 69% of respondents said they believed automation was a good thing for small businesses.

-When focused on just small business owners, the excitement for artificial intelligence and automation only grows.
-According to researchers, 74% of small business owners polled said they believed AI will be helpful, while 78% said they believed automation would also be a major benefit.
+Among small business owners, the excitement for artificial intelligence and automation only grows.
+According to researchers, 74% of small business owners polled said they believe AI will be helpful, while 78% said they believe automation would also be a major benefit.

-“Surprisingly, Americans are far from fearing automation and artificial intelligence when used in small business settings," said Pittaway.
-"They see technology as a helping hand, providing tools and apps that make their day-to-day activities more efficient and seamless.”
+“Surprisingly, Americans are far from fearing automation and artificial intelligence when used in small business settings,” Pittaway said.
+“They see technology as a helping hand, providing tools and apps that make their day-to-day activities more efficient and seamless.”
 [Related: What a 401(k) Plan Is and How to Choose One]